-It doesn’t have to be all about food though.
+It doesn’t have to be all about food, though.
 Just going for a quick walk outside or even through the building helps unclog the mind and free up space for more creativity and problem solving.
 Just like a phone battery drains throughout the day, so does one’s physical and mental energy.
-A quick break to grab a snack, get the blood flowing, and experience a change of scenery can be enough to recharge one’s mental state when its battery is running low.
+A quick break to grab a snack, get the blood flowing and experience a change of scenery can be enough to recharge one’s mental state when its battery is running low.

 Can’t commit to taking an hour-long lunch break everyday?
-Cut it down to thirty minutes, or even twenty if necessary, and make that time enjoyable.
-Listen to music, chat with coworkers about non-work related topics, watch a YouTube video or two.
+Cut it down to thirty minutes or even twenty if necessary, and make that time enjoyable.
+Listen to music, chat with coworkers about non-work related topics, or watch a YouTube video or two.
 When you get back to work, you’ll be happy you did.